The days of Kaizen activities are like the highlight of Apollo 13

 The spaceship was about to penetrate the atmosphere in the shortage of electric power.
 The crews and the ground staff of NASA knew enough about it.
-While running out of time, they made many trials and errors, no matter how trivial they are, like changing a sequence of activation processes, skipping some of them, etc., and finally succeeded in securing the minimum required supply of electric power for atmospheric re-entry.
+While running out of time, they made many trials and errors.
+No matter how trivial they are, like changing a sequence of activation processes, skipping some of them, etc. Finally, they succeeded in securing the minimum required supply of electric power for atmospheric re-entry.
 This is the highlight of the movie “Apollo 13.”
-Craft people in our factory are engaged in improvement (Kaizen) activities.
-Most of them are small and trivial.
+As it’s far smaller in scale, craft people in our factory are engaged in improvement (Kaizen) activities.
+Most of them are really small and trivial.
 Every time seeing those activities, I remember the movie.

 I didn’t mean to deny the value of productivity improvement completely.
 In fact, I like to see the Kaizen activities made by the craft people in our factory.
 They often have sessions to present their ideas, and sometimes seem to enjoy finding the unknown side of themselves, such as performance or aptitude as a presenter, facilitator, etc. that they would never have noticed in their daily work (furniture making).
 As productivity improvement ends up confronting us with the harsh fact that humans are useless (compared with robots), I think it’s healthy to try to find enjoyment in the process of productivity improvement, like our craft people do.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.